SEE BELOW FOR SOME OF OUR FREQUENTLY ASKED QUESTIONS. PLEASE EMAIL US IF YOU NEED ANY ASSISTANCE.

 Level 2: Standing back handsprings, round off back handsprings, level 1 skills connected to level 2 skills, front handsprings.

 Level 3: Standing multiple back handsprings, punch fronts, round off back handspring back tucks, aerials, jumps connected to back handsprings, and more.

 Level 4: Standing tucks, round off back handspring layouts, whips, standing handsprings to tucks and layouts, and more.

-Level 5: Jump tucks, twisting skills out of running and standing passes, and more.
+Level 5: Jump tucks, twisting skills out of running passes, and more.

 Level 6: Standing back handsprings to fulls, standing fulls, double fulls, and more.